Credit counseling: United States

 In the United States, credit counseling agencies are subject to regulation by the Federal Trade Commission (FTC), the nation’s consumer protection agency; the Internal Review Service (IRS); and the U.S. Trustee Program (USTP) at the Department of Justice.
 Different states may regulate debt management plans individually, and Attorneys General are empowered to protect state citizens from fraud.
 Some states regulate credit counseling companies, such as by requiring licensure and limiting fees.
 Many states do not have laws that directly regulate the credit counseling industry.

+Under Section 501(q) of the Internal Revenue Code, enacted as part of the Pension Protection Act of 2006, revenue that a tax-exempt credit counseling organization receives from creditors attributable to debt management plan services may not exceed 50 percent of its total revenue; the cap was phased in for existing organizations between 2008 and 2011.
+Following the cap, some creditors shifted support to grants not tied to debt management plan services, and client fees and government housing counseling funds grew as a share of agency revenue.

 Two professional membership organizations represent credit counseling agencies in the United States.
 The National Foundation for Credit Counseling (NFCC), established in 1951, and the Financial Counseling Association of America (FCAA), established in 1993, set industry standards, provide consumer protection guidelines and offer compliance oversight.
 The NFCC and FCAA refer consumers to member agencies that meet the industry’s rigorous ethical standards to act in the best interest of the consumer.
 Member agencies help consumers by providing financial education, budget help, credit counseling, student loan counseling, debt management plans, housing counseling and bankruptcy counseling and education.